 Key Data Sources

-- Electronic Medical Records (EMR) data from the NIH All of Us Research Program provide a vast, diverse dataset to help researchers examine complex health and behavioral health issues.
+• Electronic Medical Records (EMR) data from the NIH All of Us Research Program is a diverse dataset to help researchers examine complex health and behavioral health issues.

 Impact and Policy Focus